 Principle 7f: Human health and mortality rates will be affected to different degrees in specific regions of the world as a result of climate change.
 Although cold-related deaths are predicted to decrease, other risks are predicted to rise.
 The incidence and geographical range of climate-sensitive infectious diseases-such as malaria, dengue fever, and tick-borne diseases-will increase.
 Drought-reduced crop yields, degraded air and water quality, and increased hazards in coastal and low-lying areas will contribute to unhealthy conditions, particularly for the most vulnerable populations.

-A Student Exploration of the Global Impacts of Climate Change on Human Health
+Educational Materials A Student Exploration of the Impacts of Climate Change on Human Health in the United States

 Authors